Jyotirmoy-Bhardwaj/dataAcquisitionScript-postgresSQL/README.md

 # dataAcquisitionScript-postgresSQL
-This is a short script, which demonstrates that how one can acquire real-time data to a python framework (computation purpose) from postgreSQL database (hosted over dockers).
+This is a **data acquisition problem**.
+This is a short script, which demonstrates how one can acquire real-time data to a python framework (computation purpose) from the PostgreSQL database (hosted over dockers).